 Generac is a Delaware corporation that was founded in 2006.
 Generac Power Systems, our principal operating subsidiary, is a Wisconsin corporation, which was founded in 1959 to market a line of affordable portable generators that offered superior performance and features.
 We expanded beyond portable generators in 1980 into the industrial market with the introduction of our first stationary generators that provided up to 200 kW.
 We entered the residential market in 1989 with a residential standby generator, and expanded our product development and global distribution system in the 1990s, forming a series of alliances that tripled our higher output generator net sales.
 In 1998, we sold our Generac® portable products business to the Beacon Group, a private equity firm, which eventually sold this business to Briggs & Stratton.
 In connection with our sale of Generac Portable Products to the Beacon Group, we granted the Beacon Group a perpetual license for the use of the "Generac Portable Products" trademark for certain products.
-While the continued existence of this license means that a third party may have the right to use this trademark, given the limited scope of use and the protections against inappropriate use of the trademark provided in the license, we do not believe this license will have a material impact on our operations or future results.
-Our growth accelerated in 2000 when our products entered retail distribution, and our offering of quiet-running QT Series generators in 2005 accelerated our penetradin in the commercial market.
-In 2008 we successfully expanded our position in the portable generator market after the expiration of our non-compete agreement with the Beacon Group entered into in connection with the aforementioned Beacon Group transaction.
+The continued existence of this license means that a third party may have the right to use this trademark.
+However, the trademark currently is not used in commerce and is limited to portable generators.
+In addition, the license provides protection against inappropriate use by providing that any products and promotional materials using the trademark must meet or exceed the quality standards of the products this we sell.
+As such, we do not believe this license or the potential use of this license will have a material adverse impact on our operations or future results although we cannot predict this with absolute certainty.
+Our growth accelerated in 2000 when our products entered retail distribution, and our offering of quiet-running QT Series generators in 2005 accelerated our penetred into in connection with the aforementioned Beacon Group transaction.
 Today, we manufacture a full line of generators for a wide variety of applications and markets.
-Our success is built on engineering expertise, manufacturing excellence and our innovative approaches to the market.
+Our success is built on engineering expertise, engines, alternators, transfer switches and other components necessary to production.
+We classify our products into three classes based on similar range of power output and similar primary customer usage: residential power products; industrial and commercial power products; and other products.
+The following summary outlines our portfolio of products, including their key attributes and customer applications.